3ki5tj/snippets/hist/README.md

-# hist.h Reading and writing histograms #
+# Reading and writing histograms #

 ## Features ##